 - Complete 80 classroom and 45 clinical hours

 - Score 80% or higher on classroom exams, 80% or higher on clinical grades, and 80% or higher on the course final exam.

-- Must pass the Arizona State Nursing Board Exam and State Board of Nursing Background check to become a CNA.
+- Must pass the Arizona State Nursing Board Exam to become a CNA.
+For LNA licensure, submit an LNA Application, pay the fee of $100.00 to the Board, and pass the State Board of Nursing Background check.

 Where can you work as a Certified Nursing Assistant?